On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Drone Platform

 \subsubsection{Motors and Propellers}

-The quadrotor features the T-motor F60 PRO V 2020KV motors, as in~\cite{bosello2024}, paired with HQProp HeadsUp R38 propellers to accommodate for the professional pilot's unanimous preference for a lower blade pitch.
+The quadrotor features the T-motor F60 PRO V 2020KV motors, as in~\cite{bosello2024}, paired with HQProp HeadsUp R38 propellers to accommodate the professional pilots' unanimous preference for a lower blade pitch.
 This setup results in a Thrust-to-Weight Ratio (TWR) of~$\sim$7 at full battery capacity, measured using a thrust bench.